Audi A3: A3 Sportback e-tron (2014–2018, 2020)

 After some delays, the A3 Sportback e-Tron went on sale across Europe in August 2014.
 The first 227 units were registered in Germany in August 2014.
 As of December 2015, global sales totaled 12,994 units, of which, 12,945 units were registered in Europe, and 49 units in the United States, where deliveries began in December 2015.

 Audi discontinued the A3 PHEV Sportback e-tron in Europe in November 2018.
-However, the model was briefly re-introduced at the end of 2019 for MY20, now called A3 Sportback 40 e-tron under Audi's new naming scheme.
+However, the model was briefly re-introduced at the end of 2019 for the 2020 model year, called A3 Sportback 40 e-tron under Audi's new naming scheme.
 The revised A3 e-tron in the UK featured a different level of specification, losing the previously standard LED headlights but gaining Audi's virtual cockpit as standard.
-The revised model featured the same battery and drivetrain as before, now rated at 22 miles of electric range under the new WLTP test.
+The revised model featured the same battery and drivetrain as before, rated at 22 miles of electric range under the new WLTP test.

 S3 (2013–2020)

-The third generation Audi S3 is powered by a 1984 cc TFSI (turbo gasoline direct injection) inline-four engine, with an output of 221 kW at 5,500 rpm and 380 Nm of torque at 1,800-5,500 rpm, with its redline at 6,800 rpm.
+The third generation Audi S3 is powered by a 1984 cc TFSI (turbo petrol direct injection) inline-four engine, with an output of 221 kW at 5,500 rpm and 380 Nm of torque at 1,800-5,500 rpm, with its redline at 6,800 rpm.
 It features new pistons with stronger bolts and new rings, as well as reinforced connecting rods with new mounts transferring the power to the crankshaft.
 The cylinder head is made of a new lightweight aluminium alloy designed with high strength and temperature resistance in mind.
 It has a combined fuel economy of 23 mpgus manual; and 24 mpgus with S tronic.

 The engine weighs in at 148 kg, 5 kg lighter than the previous generation.
 The S3 is capable of 0–100 km/h in 4.8-5.2 seconds and has an electronically limited top speed of 250 km/h.

 RS 3 (2015–2020)

 Details for the RS 3 Sportback were revealed in December 2014.
 It went on sale in the first quarter of 2015 and featured a 2480 cc straight-5 engine with 367 PS and 465 Nm of torque.
 The RS 3 Sportback is equipped with 7-speed dual clutch S tronic transmission and quattro all-wheel drive system.
 Scott Keogh of Audi of America said in April 2015 that he's "confident" we'll see the car come to the United States.

 In 2017, the RS3 sedan or saloon was added to the line-up.
+In the same year, the RS3 was introduced to the North American market.
 The RS3 can be ordered with a fixed-suspension or an adjustable magnetic damper.
 Depending on the country, the RS3 can be purchased with different optional packages.
 For example, the Black Optic package includes high-gloss black 19-inch wheels, high-gloss black outside mirror covers, and a high-gloss black trunk lip spoiler, while the Dynamic package consists of titanium 19-inch wheels with summer performance tires, red brake calipers, and a sport exhaust system.